7 Best Affordable Pet Insurance Companies of 2026

 Bilateral Conditions

-This common exclusion refers to diseases and conditions that have a high rate of affecting both sides of your pet’s body.
+This common exclusion refers to diseases and conditions with a high rate of affecting both sides of your pet’s body.

-If the bilateral condition has already affected one side of the body before your dog was insured, some policies will not cover this medical problem.
+If the bilateral condition had already affected one side of the body before your dog was insured, some policies will not cover this medical problem.

 Preventable Diseases